qgindi/LibreAutomate/README.md

 ## How to build
 Need Visual Studio 2022 with C#, C++, .NET 8 SDK and Windows 10 or 11 SDK.
 Need 64-bit Windows 10 or 11.

 1. Download and extract.
-Or git clone, if your git software supports LFS.
+Or git clone.
 2. Open `Au.sln` in Visual Studio.
 3. Build solution (not just the startup project).
 4. Switch to platform x86, build solution, switch back to AnyCPU.